History of Prince Edward Island: Towards Confederation

 In September 1864, Prince Edward Island hosted the Charlottetown Conference, which was the first meeting in the process leading to Confederation and the creation of Canada in 1867.
 Prince Edward Island did not find the terms of union favourable and balked at joining in 1867, choosing to remain a separate British colony.

 In the late 1860s, the colony examined various options, including the possibility of becoming a discrete dominion unto itself, as well as entertaining delegations from the United States, who were interested in Prince Edward Island joining the United States.

 Canadian Confederation

 In the early 1870s, the colony began construction of a railway and frustrated by Great Britain's Colonial Office, began negotiations with the United States.
 In 1873, Prime Minister Sir John A. Macdonald, anxious to thwart US expansionism and facing the distraction of the Pacific Scandal, negotiated for Prince Edward Island to join Canada.
-The Government of Canada assumed the colony's railway debts and agreed to finance a buy-out of the last of the colony's absentee landlords to free the island of leasehold tenure and from any new migrants entering the island.
+The Government of Canada assumed the colony's railway debts and agreed to finance a buy-out of the last of the colony's absentee landlords to free the island of leasehold tenure and prevent any new migrants entering the island.
 Prince Edward Island entered Confederation on July 1, 1873.
 The problem of absentee landowners was subsequently addressed by the passage of the Land Purchase Act, 1875.